 As the founder of one of the most popular decentralised cryptocurrencies, Ethereum’s Vitalik Buterin has identified three paradigms of decentralisation to take into account when dealing with this grey area.

-There’s architectural decentralisation which refers to the physical aspect of a network, political decentralisation which is mostly about who controls the system, and logical decentralisation which focuses on the network’s design and efficiency.
+There’s architectural decentralisation, which refers to the physical aspect of a network; political decentralisation, which is mostly about who controls the system; and logical decentralisation, which focuses on the network’s design and efficiency.

-Cryptocurrencies exist in many formats, but its underlying blockchain technology is predominantly politically and architecturally decentralised and logically centralised.
+Cryptocurrencies exist in many formats, but the underlying blockchain technology is predominantly politically and architecturally decentralised and logically centralised.
 The ledger is distributed across all the nodes of the network, and no single entity controls it, but all nodes obey the same protocols.

-What are the benefits of the decentralisation of cryptocurrencies ?
+What are the benefits of the decentralisation of cryptocurrencies?

 Decentralisation is the perfect deterrent.
 When a network doesn’t have a single controlling entity, it also doesn’t have a single point of failure.
-The more decentralised a network is, the higher the cost of hacking it as taking control of more than half of the machines would be an incredibly costly endeavour.
+The more decentralised a network is, the higher the cost of hacking it, as taking control of more than half of the machines would be an incredibly costly endeavour.
 It also deters collusion among potentially malicious nodes through designed security protocols.

-However, blockchains that employ a proof of work consensus protocol are more vulnerable to the centralisation of nodes in mining pools owned by a single entity while proof of stake ensures all managing nodes have a vested interest in behaving well.
+However, blockchains that employ a proof of work consensus protocol are more vulnerable to the centralisation of nodes in mining pools owned by a single entity, while proof of stake ensures all managing nodes have a vested interest in behaving well.